multipaths/DiffuPy/docs/source/usage.rst

 Methods
 ~~~~~~~
-The diffusion method by default is *z*, which statistical normalization has previously shown outperformance [1]_.
+The diffusion method by default is *z*, which statistical normalization has previously shown to outperform.
 Further parameters to adapt the propagation procedure can be provided, such as choosing among the available diffusion
 methods or providing a custom method function.
 See the `diffusion Methods and/or Method modularity
 <https://github.com/multipaths/DiffuPy/blob/master/docs/source/diffusion.rst>`_.